Every Brewery Has a Story

 Parable closed in April 2019 after a weird, confusing, and protracted situation with the landlord of their building.
-Parable’s owner or owners, who never actually changed the LLC’s name from Top Shelf – because he was a part-owner of Top Shelf – apparently owed the building’s owner money for back rent.
-Supposedly from back in Top Shelf days?
-Which doesn’t really make sense?
-I’ll add some more at the bottom.
-Now that you just read this, reading the following is kind of heartbreaking.
+Parable’s owner or owners, who never changed the LLC’s name from Top Shelf – because he was a part-owner of Top Shelf – apparently owed the building’s owner money for back rent dating back to the short-lived Top Shelf days.
+Just a mess from top to bottom – and makes reading the following kind of heartbreaking.

 Y’know, back when I was the premier CT brewery/beer scribe, I very much looked forward to writing all about Parable Brewing.
 The journey from “there” to here has been circuitous, maddening, and difficult for head brewer Jon Peterson.
 And, since I know Jon personally, I always felt his story was one that needed to be told in a longform CTMQ-style essay.
 Especially since, as of mid/late 2018 anyway, he has finally wound up in a good place.
 Professionally and, from my view anyway, personally.

 I was all set to write a parable about Jon’s journey from homebrewer to Steady Habit brewer to Parable brewer.
 It was going to be good too, as… holy cow are there a lot of lessons to be learned from his story.
 But here I am, in a different place in my life and simply no longer have the time nor inclination to invest so much creative energy into such an endeavor.
 Just know that I have tons of information from the hostile takeover of Steady Habit and from Jon’s difficult transitional period before he landed at Parable.